Joshhortt/Csharp-From-Hero-To-Beginner/README.md

 _Ignite your passion for finding little miracles in code every day._<br/>
 _When you have these concepts locked down then it will be time to pick up the pretty tools and start creating._

-## Start Here if uou want to purchase the course
+## Start Here if you want to take the course
 _It's never too late to begin a new career or maybe you want to learn a new programming language._<br/>
 _I would like to invite you to learn programming in C# following this amazing course._<br/> _Ignite your passion for finding little miracles in code every day._<br/>